europeana/media-player/README.md

 ### Embed player

-To embed the player yourself first make sure to include the EuropeanaMediaPlayer library
+To embed the player yourself first make sure to include the Europeana Media Player Library

 ```
 import EuropeanaMediaPlayer from 'europeanamediaplayer';